You Never Know When Your Number’s Up!

 A side note: I had mentioned to one of the filmmakers at the table, Scott Corfield, who just released his film, Don’t Tell, with an important topic, that I admired serious films and, while I knew we had a good project, it was essentially fluff.
 Jim Pasternak, a director, producer and teacher (often hired by studios to teach and guide new directors) who had read my script, corrected me.
 He stated that what we have is a smart comedy and will do very well.
 Nice way to end the evening.

-Though we’ll have Streamline on our side, we still need to continue our search for accredited investors who can take advantage of the tax benefit of MegaBall$.
+Though we’ll have Streamline on our side, we still need to continue our search for accredited investors who can use advantage of the tax benefit of MegaBall$.
 But at least now we have two very qualified people and better explain the advantages of our film to potential investors.
+The 1-2 punch of Sect 181 and NYS tax credit makes MegaBall$ very attractive by dramatically lowering the investor risk.

 Section 181 Grandfathered